IoTPanic/s/README.md

 ### Header

 The first byte of the header consists of a three bit version, a downstream flag, and a compressed flag (Rest of bits are reserved for future functions).
 After that, a nodeID byte, session byte, and frame counter are passed to complete the header.
-After that, the rest of length is message that can be passed to callback.
+After that, the rest of length is a part of a message that is not related to the header.

-If the compression bit is set, the test of the message has received brotli compression and required decompression.
+If the compression bit is set, the rest of the message has received brotli compression and requires decompression.

+### Message

+One every fragment zero of a transaction, the first two bytes of the message is the byte length as an unsigned 16-bit integer.
+After that, a 8-bit checksum follows and the payload than follows.